pvandervelde/zinger/engineering.md

   * For turns we need to calculate the maximum speeds, both for wheel maximum speed and also for wheel direction reversals and cargo / rover minimum radius / tip over etc.
   * Trajectory planning - Path planning with a time component that describes the different velocities
+  * Keep in mind state-of-charge.
+Potentially don't accept missions that are too long
+  * Have multiple path planning algorithms.
+Some that use a complete map and some that allow unknown terrain.
+Switch between the algorithms.
+    * Might be worth having some kind of selection method for selecting the best path / trajectory planning system
+  * Find some way of getting a rough global map and then use reactive planning to go places The global map will allow users to request a location, while the reactive planning allows the robot to avoid obstacles
 * Communication
   * Push
   * Pull